yt-project/yt/doc/source/yt4differences.rst

 centre of the pixel and using the standard SPH smoothing formula.
 The heavy lifting in these functions is undertaken by cython functions.

-It is now possible to generate slice plots, projection plots and arbitrary grids of smoothed quanitities using these operations.
+It is now possible to generate slice plots, projection plots, covering grids and arbitrary grids of smoothed quanitities using these operations.
 The following code demonstrates how this could be achieved.
-The following would use the scatter method.
+The following would use the scatter
+method:

 .. code-block:: python